kubernetes/enhancements/keps/sig-scheduling/4816-dra-prioritized-list/README.md

 This is arguably simpler and allows them to be essentially complete, alternate claims.
 It would be more difficult for the user, though, as it would require duplication of other device requests.
-Additionally, if there were multiple separate `FirstAvailableOf` requests in a claim, the user would have to specify all the combinations of those in order to get the same flexibility.
+Additionally, if there were multiple separate `FirstAvailable` requests in a claim, the user would have to specify all the combinations of those in order to get the same flexibility.

 ## Infrastructure Needed (Optional)